On this page:

 Admission

-We’ll place you in the program based on your current English skills.
-We use tests like the Canadian Language Benchmarks Assessment (CLBA) or the International English Language Testing System (IELTS) to assess your abilities.
-Depending on your score, you may begin at any point between levels one and five.
+We'll place you in the program based on your current English skills.
+We use tests like the Canadian Language Benchmarks Assessment (CLBA), Canadian Language Benchmark Placement Assessment (CLBPA) or the International English Language Testing System (IELTS) to assess your abilities.

 Language foundations curriculum

-We’re here to give you a strong language foundation.
+We're here to give you a strong language foundation.
 We work on speaking, listening, reading, and writing skills.
-There are five levels, each with two courses-one for reading and writing, the other for listening and speaking.
+There are seven levels, each with two courses - one for reading and writing, the other for listening and speaking.

 Flexible class times